Help, I'm stuck in a Trump time loop. And so are you.

 For Sarah and Nyles, over and over they wake up on her sister’s wedding day.
 And every day, America wakes up and faces a growing public health and economic disaster with no end in sight.
 Donald Trump, his administration, and his Republican enablers have mishandled the pandemic so badly they attempt to camouflage their lack of meaningful action by re-litigating the same culture wars over wearing masks, ignoring science in favor of politics, and trying to exert some political damage control in the wake of the president’s often meandering, always uniformed, and generally destructive public comments.

 Trump’s botched handling of the pandemic is the underlying theme of the Palm Springs-esque moment the entire country is in.
 If Trump’s public statements were a game of Bingo, we would all be multiple winners.
-In the early days of the pandemic, Trump’s coronavirus briefings were marked by an assault of infuriating denial, during which he’d claim the virus would magically disappear, he referred to it as the “China virus“, promoted unproven medical treatments, and, in one memorable instance, suggested injecting bleach as effective treatment.
+In the early days of the pandemic, Trump’s coronavirus briefings were marked by an assault of infuriating denial, during which he’d claim the virus would magically disappear, he referred to it as the “China virus,” promoted unproven medical treatments, and, in one memorable instance, suggested injecting bleach as effective treatment.
 After his bleach cocktail earned him widespread ridicule, the briefings stopped—for awhile.
 For reasons that don’t make sense to anyone who has been paying attention—aside from his delusional conviction that the best remedy for his tanking poll numbers is for the American people to enjoy even more exposure to their commander in chief— the briefings are back.
 Once more, he is saying all the things he’s already said—including one of his favorite lies, which is that the virus is just going to “go away.”

 Consider the mask mandates.
-After some initial confusion over how effective they were and the desire to reserve medical grade masks for health care workers, the Centers for Disease Control recommended that everyone wear some type of masks when venturing out.
+After some initial confusion over how effective they were and the desire to reserve medical-grade masks for health care workers, the Centers for Disease Control recommended that everyone wear some type of masks when venturing out.
 In April, many state and local elected officials issued mask mandates of their own, to varying degrees of success.
 But the fight over masks continues.
 It feels as if every single day, a brief scour through the internet will yield plenty of anti-mask warriors, repeating the same bogus science about how masks will kill you, or they’re secretly a tool that will lead to Sharia law.
 And as the staunchest anti-maskers, including the president, came around to grudgingly acknowledging their importance, even their words sounded familiar.

 BREAKING: Mississippi Gov. Tate Reeves issues statewide mask mandate.